 August 25, 1997: The day the US Open officially opened Arthur Ashe stadium court

-Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
-On this day, August 25, 1997, the Arthur Ashe stadium court was opened in honour of the great American champion.
+Every day, Tennis Majors goes back in time to relive a tennis event which happened on this specific day.
+On this day in 1997, the Arthur Ashe stadium court was inaugurated in honour of the great American champion

-In 1978, the US Open left the West Side Tennis Club, which was now too small for such an important event, for the USTA National Tennis Center, located in Flushing Meadows, New York.
-The Tennis Center was one of the biggest tennis complexes in the world: its Center Court was the Louis Armstrong Stadium, which had a capacity of 14,000 spectators.
+In 1978, the US Open left the West Side Tennis Club, which was now too small for such a major event, for the USTA National Tennis Center located in Flushing Meadows, New York.
+The USTA National Tennis Center was one of the biggest tennis complexes in the world: its Center Court was the Louis Armstrong Stadium, which had a capacity of 14,000 spectators.

 In 1990, Flushing Meadows was being heavily criticized by the players, many of them calling it their least favourite Grand Slam, mainly because of loud noises from the planes flying over La Guardia airport.
 The USTA considered moving the event to a new site but it was eventually decided to renovate the tennis center and make it more attractive to the players and the crowds.
 The deal between the USTA and the city of New York was sealed on December 14, 1993.
-The new project included the building of a new Center Court, bigger and more modern than the Louis Armstrong Stadium, to be named after former champion Arthur Ashe — who had died from AIDS in February 1993.
+The new project included the building of a new Center Court, bigger and more modern than the Louis Armstrong Stadium, to be named after former champion Arthur Ashe – who passed away, from complications due to contracting AIDS from a blood transfusion, in February 1993.

 Ashe was the first and only black man to win the US Open, the Australian Open and Wimbledon.
 He was also the first African-American man to compete for the United States’ Davis Cup team.
 Ashe was also an active civil rights supporter.